August 13, 2015 by Paul G. | Migrated, Security, Shield Security

 The screenshot shows the setting you need to turn on using the Shield Security plugin to prevent WordPress username fishing.

-Once this is on and the WP Lockdown module is active, it will affect requests to your site that include the ?author=X parameter.
+Once this is on under the Firewall Zone, it will affect requests to your site that include the ?author=X parameter.

 Please note: this only blocks this URL for non-logged-in visitors.
 If you are logged in, the URL will work as normal.